studio-releaf/releaf-legal/README.md

-# Re-Leaf — Legal Documents
+# Fovabera — Legal Documents

-This repository hosts the official legal documents for **Re-Leaf**, a mobile application designed to help users quit smoking.
+This repository hosts the official legal documents for **Fovabera**, a mobile application designed to help users quit smoking.

 ## 📄 Documents